The Peace of Westphalia

 analogous to the dogmas and traditions of a religion.
 The efficacy of a

-nation’s credibility depends on the narratives that are told about it to
+nation’s credibility depends on the narratives that are told about it to succeeding generations.
+The heroes of the nation gradually

-proverbs and dmonitions of Scripture.
-Government,
+the role of proverbs and dmonitions of Scripture.

 This transitional